Building Resilient Infrastructure and Communities (BRIC) Grant Program

 Program Details:

-- Funding Available (in FY22): $2 million (federal share) set-aside for Vermont with up to $1 million available for planning activities.
+• Funding Available (in FY23): $2 million (federal share) set-aside for Vermont.
 Nationally competitive mitigation projects can also be submitted over that amount.

-- Cost Share: 75% federal, 25% local non-federal (cash and/or in-kind); 90% federal share is available for Economically Disadvantaged Rural Communities (EDRC).
+• Cost Share: 75% federal, 25% local non-federal (cash and/or in-kind); 90% federal share is available for Economically Disadvantaged Rural Communities (EDRCs) and Community Disaster Resilience Zones (CDRZs).
 If you have questions on whether your community would qualify for 90% cost share, please reach out.

 For more information see the Fact Sheet, the more detailed Notice of Funding Opportunity, or visit the BRIC Resources Page.
 Additional BRIC resources:

-If you have questions or you would like to discuss a project idea, reach out to Stephanie Smith, stephanie.a.smith@vermont.gov, 802-989-6793.
+If you have questions or you would like to discuss a project idea, reach out to DPS.HazardMitigation@vermont.gov.

 Flood Mitigation Assistance (FMA)